eman613/awesome-github-repos/data.md

 *   [Oliviaophia/SmartTaskbar](https://github.com/Oliviaophia/SmartTaskbar) - A lightweight utility which can automatically switch the display state of the Windows Taskbar.

-*   [microsoft/PowerToys](https://github.com/microsoft/PowerToys) - Windows system utilities to maximize productivity
+*   [microsoft/PowerToys](https://github.com/microsoft/PowerToys) - Microsoft PowerToys is a collection of utilities that help you customize Windows and streamline everyday tasks

 *   [openhardwaremonitor/openhardwaremonitor](https://github.com/openhardwaremonitor/openhardwaremonitor) - Open Hardware Monitor